Pacific islands are open to international tourism

 Occasionally, airlines can put some seats on sale to fill the remaining seats, but these are for unusual times and unpopular places.
 Popular destinations and dates around peak travel times tend to sell out quickly.

 Planning ahead is key to securing a good deal on your flight.
 Last-minute flight deals are hard to come by, so as soon as you have a tentative travel timeline, book your flight.
 The earlier you book, the more likely you are to save money.
-If you are looking for a good deal, the best time to book your flight to Hawaii is around 60-90 days before the departure date.
+If you are looking for a good deal, the best time to book your flight to Hawaii is 2-8 months before the takeoff.

 Domestic air travel from Hawaii